Formality of a higher-codimensional Swiss-Cheese operad: Introduction

 \paragraph{Acknowledgments}

 The author would like to thank Benoit Fresse, Matteo Felder, Muriel Livernet, and Thomas Willwacher for fruitful discussions and helpful comments.
-The author would also like to thank the anonymous referee for several helpful remarks and for pointing out an error.
+The author would also like to thank the anonymous referees for detailed and thoughtful reports and many suggestions for improvements.
 The author acknowledges support from ERC StG 678156--GRAPHCPX.\@